m3g/PDBTools.jl/docs/src/selections.md

 ## Use Julia anonymous functions directly

-Selections can be done using Julia anonymous functions directly, providing a greater control over the selection and, possibibly, the use of user defined selection functions.
+Selections can be done using Julia anonymous functions directly, providing a greater control over the selection and, possibly, the use of user defined selection functions.
 For example:

 ```julia